SurlyMae/jekyll-now/_posts/2019-04-05-what-is-a-restful-api.md

    - Sample URI: /api/employees/{employeeId}
    - Response payload: none
 6. HEAD
+   - Identical to GET, but no response body should be returned
+   - Used to obtain info on resource, like testing if a resource exists
 7. OPTIONS
+   - Represents a request for info about the communication options available on that URI
+   - Will tell us whether or not we can GET/POST/DELETE the resource
+   - Options are typically in response headers

-what are the status codes?
+what are status codes?
+-> Status codes tell the consumer of the API whether or not the request worked out as expected, and what is responsible for a failed req

-1. Level 200
+1. Level 200: Success
+   - 200: OK
+   - 201: Created (resource created)
+   - 204: Request OK, but no content returned
 2. Level 400
 3. Level 500

 Other things that are important:
 -> naming conventions

 1. Use nouns, not actions